mitcombatrobotics/mitcombatrobotics.github.io/_posts/2019-2-16-wheel-robot.md

 layout: post
 title:  "Wheels and tiny robots"
 ---
-'Behind every great wheel is a greater hub' - Nobody
+'Behind every great wheel is a greater hub' - Nobody.

 We still have pretty good hubs.